UkiDLucas/MarketIndicators.jl/README.md

 ### Motivation

-I started this project because I was interested, if given enough inputs, we can create an AI model to predict market movements.
+Can we create an **AI model to predict macro-economic trends**?

-Not too long ago, the prediction of the weather was a hit, or a miss.
+Not too long ago, the prediction of the weather was a hit or a miss.
 The joke was that the TV weather person was always carrying an umbrella on a supposedly nice day.
 Today, we can model the weather patterns very accurately for several days into the future.

-Similarly, given enough relevant data, including market trends, human behavioral patterns, and current events, including the "black swan" events, we should be able to model the macro economics.
+Similarly, given enough relevant data, including market trends, human behavioral patterns, and current events, including the "black swan" events, we should be able to model the macro-economics.

-In words of someone very famous, the idea is to be "less wrong".
-Being better than average by few percent would have a big financial benefit.
+In the words of someone very famous, the idea is to be "less wrong".
+Being better than average by a few percent would have a big financial benefit.

-This project is not meant to have a quick turnaround, but rather to be a labor of love towards my retirement, I have about 20 years.
+This project is not meant to have a quick turnaround, but rather to be a labor of love towards my retirement, I still have about 20 years.

-The plan is that every few days I add few new data sources and continue building the models until I get good at predicting something.
+The plan is that every few days I add a few new data sources and continue building the models until I get good at predicting something.

-This article, and the open-source code, is not meant to teach you about market, not to teach you how to code, but rather to share my progress and to receive positive feedback and suggestions for improvement.
+This article, and the accompanying open-source code, is not meant to teach you about the market, neither to teach you how to code, but rather to share my progress and to receive positive feedback and suggestions for improvement.

 ### Project Objectives

-- gather and analyze as many market indicators as possible
+- to gather and analyze as many market indicators as possible
-- predict market trends 5, 30, or 90 days ahead
+- to predict market trends 5, 30, or 90 days ahead
-- predict a particular stock price based on the market indicators
+- to predict a particular stock price based on the market indicators
-- maintain a stock portfolio by diversification using "hedge fund" principles
-- produce a usable code and document the process
+- to produce a usable code and document the process

+### What are Market Indicators?

+Market Indicators are **collections of data points** specific to a particular segment of the market, for example:
+- "S&P 500" index shows how major 500 stocks as a whole are performing
+- "ISM Manufacturing" index shows how well the manufacturing industry is doing
+- "GDP" index (Gross Domestic Product) shows how the country is doing
+- etc., etc., etc.

+There are hundreds, if not thousands, of such indicators.

+### Why not using the spreadsheets?

+The spreadsheets (i.e. Microsoft Excel, Apple Numbers, Google Sheets) and their graphing capabilities are the bread and butter of market analysis.
+They are great when comparing only a few indicators.

+#### Machine Learning approach

+The overwhelming advantage of machine learning, or Artificial Intelligence (AI), is apparent when that we try to find subtle **patterns in thousands of indicators**.

+The human brain (using spreadsheets) fails to grasp the wealth of the information presented, machine learning, on the other hand, can easily detect the patterns in massive datasets and derive a conclusion.

+### Why Julia?

+- Julia is young, fast, elegant, multitasking, and does the math extremely well, of course we are talking about [Julia programming language](https://docs.julialang.org/en/v1/)
+- unlike C/C++, it is a pleasure to read and write Julia
+- it is designed for scientific computing and machine learning
+- similarly to C, it is extremely fast
+- similar to Python, it is very easy to learn
+- it is designed for parallelism
+- it is designed for distributed computing

 ### Read the source, Luke